jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 no particular order.
 But some of the things that really matter when we start talking about the bigger picture as being either present, or missing, or the analogies either hold or do not, are things like a memory model.
-Right?
 So we have this presumption in Java.

 Maybe in Clojure you are isolated from this.
 But as the author of Clojure, and as the author of the primitives that guard state and memory transitions, the existence of a memory model in Java is super critical.
-It is a big, big promise and, you know, the fact that it is present, it is true for all libraries written in Clojure or not that run in the same runtime, that is based upon a resource management structure, a garbage collector that is shared, is a gigantic suite of facilities that is common both to your language, other things written in the same language, and things written in other languages.
+It is a big, big promise and the fact that it is present, it is true for all libraries written in Clojure or not that run in the same runtime, that is based upon a resource management structure, a garbage collector that is shared, is a gigantic suite of facilities that is common both to your language, other things written in the same language, and things written in other languages.

 Calling conventions, who even knows what a calling convention is any more?
-C programmers remember calling conventions, because you had all these choices, right?
-And maybe even in the absence of, you know, who is pushing what at the stack level, we still have sort of conventions around deciding whether we pass values or references.
+C programmers remember calling conventions, because you had all these choices.
+And maybe even in the absence of who is pushing what at the stack level, we still have sort of conventions around deciding whether we pass values or references.
 Even in Java, though, that is sort of disappearing.
 But that would be one aspect of it.

 Resource management, like I said, mostly in the memory space.
 We know eventually the runtimes and the languages start not helping us any more with resources outside of memory.
-There is all kinds of coordination, right?
+There is all kinds of coordination.
 We have monitors.
 We have volatile and things like that to interact with the memory model to help us coordinate things.
 And again, that is sort of embodied in the primitives in Clojure.
-Right?
 Swap and things like that are coordination primitives that rely on coordination primitives down underneath.

-And, of course, probably the biggest things that we derive from languages, as we touch them, that are more fun - I mean, again, there are the primitives for control flow and whatnot - are any of the tools for abstraction and/or type stuff.
+And, of course, probably the biggest things that we derive from languages, as we touch them, that are more fun - again, there are the primitives for control flow and whatnot - are any of the tools for abstraction and/or type stuff.
 And of course some languages emphasize this more than others.
 And Clojure probably does not emphasize it nearly as much as some others.
 So that is what we talk about when we talk about programming language, and typically language.

 [Time 0:06:22]